The La Mède Complex: A Facility for the Energies of Tomorrow

 The La Mède complex also features an AdBlue® production unit, a logistics and storage hub, and a solar power plant.

-The site is also home to TotalEnergies' second OLEUM training center, two partnerships with Veolia to grow microalgae and recover waste, and the Masshylia project in partnership with ENGIE to design one of the largest low-carbon hydrogen production facilities in France.
+The site is also home to TotalEnergies' second OLEUM training center, and the Masshylia project in partnership with ENGIE to design one of the largest low-carbon hydrogen production facilities in France.

 La Mède has clearly set its sights on low-carbon energies that will drive growth for TotalEnergies and the Provence-Alpes-Côte d'Azur region.
 The complex is an example of a successful industrial conversion project.